priesdelly/csv-2-html-table/README.md

 # csv-2-html-table

 Tool for create html table code from csv file.
-Can use in browser via https://priesdelly.github.io/csv-2-html-table/.
+Can use in the browser via https://priesdelly.github.io/csv-2-html-table/.